 Sweet Dreams with CBD

-Sleeping problems are extremely common, and in most cases, treatable.
+Sleeping problems are extremely common, and in most cases, fixable.
 With its unique properties, cannabidiol (CBD) may be a simple solution for some.
 We recommend that you work with a sleep doctor in particular to determine the underlying cause of your sleep troubles.
-Bring up CBD with them to determine if it’s an option for getting the recommended 8-hours of sleep each night.
+Bring up CBD with them to determine if it could help you have more restful nights.